-area.
-These are the Boulder MSA and the Denver-Aurora-Lakewood MSA, with populations of 295,610 and 3,160,316 respectively, according to the 2010 U.S. Census.
+There are 14 monitors currently in operation in this area.
+There are two MSAs located in the Metropolitan Denver area.
+These are the Boulder MSA and the Denver-Aurora-Lakewood MSA, with populations of 328,006 and 2,996,432 respectively, according to the 2020 U.S. Census.
 Per EPA monitoring requirements, the Boulder MSA falls in the 50,000 to 350,000 population range and the Denver-Aurora-Lakewood MSA falls in the 350,000 to 4,000,000 range.
 The Boulder MSA therefore requires at least one monitor, and this requirement is satisfied by the monitor at Boulder Reservoir, which became operational in August of 2016.
 By EPA rules, the Denver-Aurora-Lakewood MSA requires at least two monitors.
 This requirement is satisfied by the remaining ten monitors that are placed throughout the Denver-Aurora-Lakewood MSA.
 The monitors located at Chatfield State Park, Rocky Flats - N., and NREL are the highest concentration monitors in the state.

 Weld County is an area of significant oil and gas development, which potentially contributes to ozone forming compounds or "precursors" in the lower atmosphere.
 There are two MSAs located in Larimer and Weld counties.
-These are the Fort Collins MSA and the Greeley MSA, with populations of 300,545 and 254,240 respectively, according to the 2010 U.S. Census.
-Per EPA monitoring requirements, these MSAs fall in the 50,000 to 350,000 population range and each area therefore requires at least one highest concentration $O_3$ monitor.
+These are the Fort Collins MSA and the Greeley MSA, with populations of 360,937 and 331,546 respectively, according to the 2020 U.S. Census.
+Per EPA monitoring requirements, the Greeley MSA falls in the 50,000 to 350,000 population range and the Fort Collins MSA falls in the 350,000 to 4,000,000 range.
+The Greeley MSA therefore requires at least one monitor and the Fort Collins MSA requires at least two monitors.
 These requirements are satisfied by the monitors listed in Table 3.2.
 The monitor located at the Fort Collins West site is a highest concentration monitor for the Fort Collins MSA, while the Greeley - County Tower monitor serves the same purpose for the Greeley MSA.

-Eight of the current $O_3$ monitors shown in Table 3.2 have three-year design values above the current eight-hour ozone NAAQS of 70 ppb: Highlands, Aurora East, Boulder Reservoir, La Casa, Chatfield State Park, Welch, Rocky Flats N., NREL, and Fort Collins West.
-The Welch station was closed on 12/31/2020.
-The Black Hawk, Evergreen, and PAO sites began operation on 7/9/2019, 10/7/2020, and 6/12/2020, respectively, so these sites do not have valid three-year design values.
+Twelve of the O_3 monitors shown in Table 3.2 have three-year design values above the current eight-hour ozone NAAQS of 0.070 ppm (70 ppb): Welby, Highlands, Aurora East, Boulder Reservoir, CAMP, La Casa, Chatfield State Park, Black Hawk, Rocky Flats N., NREL, Fort Collins West, and Greeley - County Tower.

-The first and fourth maximum eight-hour concentrations recorded in 2020 for each $O_3$ monitoring site in the Pikes Peak region are listed in Table 3.3 below.
+The first and fourth maximum eight-hour concentrations recorded in 2021 for each O_3 monitoring site in the Pikes Peak region are listed in Table 3.3 below.
 Also listed are the three year design values for each site.

 The Colorado Springs MSA is the only MSA located in the Pikes Peak region.
-According to the 2010 U.S. Census, this MSA has a population of 650,640.
+According to the 2020 U.S. Census, this MSA has a population of 756,489.
 Per EPA monitoring requirements the Colorado Springs MSA falls in the 350,000 to 4,000,000 range and therefore requires at least two monitors.
 This requirement is satisfied by the monitors at the U.S. Air Force Academy and at Manitou Springs.